Our MD, Vince Shiers, looks back at 2019 and ahead to recall in 2020

 - Posted by: Emma Barnett

-- Category: Articles, Latest News, Product Recall Planning, RQA Group, Social media crisis
+- Categories: Articles, Latest News, Product Recall Planning, RQA Group, Social media crisis

 What does RQA do?